Headwaters/source: Town of New Castle, 1.75 acre pond

 Sandwiched between roads: In addition, for much of its length, the river is sandwiched by two parkways, the Saw Mill River Parkway, which continuously crisscrosses the river, and the commercially trafficked Route 9A.
 The river’s course was significantly altered by the construction of the Saw Mill River Parkway in the 1920s, as well as by construction of other highways, such as the New York State Thruway, which runs along part of the river as well.
 The river also has a bit of an identity crisis with the parkway of the same name.

 Flood projects: Because of severe flooding, the natural stream channel in many reaches of the Saw Mill River has been intensively altered — relocated and channelized — over the years.
-Four U.S. Army Corps of Engineers projects since 1981 have been completed (Chappaqua, Ardsley, two in Yonkers) over 25 percent of the stream with another in the planning stages (Elmsford/Greenburgh).
-According to the Army Corps of Engineers themselves, these flood control projects have contributed to the degradation of the Saw Mill River Basin’s ecosystem.
+Four engineering projects since 1981 have been completed (Chappaqua, Ardsley, two in Yonkers) over 25 percent of the stream with another in the planning stages (Elmsford/Greenburgh).
+These flood control projects have contributed to the degradation of the Saw Mill River Basin’s ecosystem.
 The methods used, installing concrete or plastic lining in the riverbed, does not allow for turtles to nest or aquatic life to burrow into sediment.

 - Stormwater runoff

 - Illicit discharges